Home

 The third step to save yourself from disease and lose all your extra fat is the:

-You need to double down on the Lifetime Fat Loss Low Glycemic Plan.
-You will NOT be eating the typical, modern diet. in fact it would not be a stretch to say that it is the typical modern diet of processed and convenience foods that have led to the proliferation of diabetes, insulin resistance and metabolic syndrome we have today.
+You need to double down on the Lifetime Fat Loss plan.
+The best diet for insulin resistance is focused on increasing your insulin sensitivity.
+You will NOT be eating the typical, modern diet.
+It's the typical modern diet of processed and convenience foods that have led to the epidemic of diabetes, insulin resistance and metabolic syndrome we have today.
 In fact, chronic illness and degenerative diseases, like heart disease, cancer, chronic fatigue and arthritis that were uncommon a century ago but are commonplace today, may be sugar eating diseases.

 * Banting Lecture 1988.
 Role of insulin resistance in human disease.
 Reaven, GM.
 Diabetics.
 1988.
 37 (12): 1595 - 1607.